Login

-Lower thirds, which are designed to provide viewers with extra info, are an effective way of making your videos more engaging, more informative and more professional-looking.
-In this guide we’ll show you how to captivate your audience by using lower thirds in creative new ways.
+Lower thirds are designed to provide viewers with extra information; they effectively make your videos more engaging, informative, and professional-looking.
+In this guide, we’ll show you how to captivate your audience by using lower thirds in creative new ways.

 What Are Lower Thirds?

-As noted in the intro, the main purpose for including them is to provide viewers with additional information and detail – and in a way that is discreet.
+As noted in the intro, the primary purpose for including them is to provide viewers with additional information and detail – in a discreet way.

-You are most likely to see lower thirds on news channels, documentaries and during a live sports broadcast, where they are used to tell you a range of things.
-This includes names, titles and occupations (or roles); dates and times; locations … well, you get the picture.
+You are most likely to see lower thirds on news channels, documentaries, and during a live sports broadcast, where they are used to tell you a range of things.
+Lower thirds encompass names, titles, occupations (or roles), dates and times, locations, or anything else.

 Before you start editing lower thirds into your videos, however, there are a few things you need to know.